LI-mengran/fastAFD/README.md

 When you want to run our code, you should choose options you need.
 Among these,  `[-f]、[-s]`  are necessary to input.

-For example, you can run this code to find RFDs in "iris.csv" with it's given similarity threshold file "threshold/iris.txt" and g1 error 0.1.
+For example, you can run this code to find RFDs in "iris.csv" with it's given similarity threshold file "threshold/iris.txt" and g1 error 0.1, by using our algorithm FastRFD.
 ```
 java -jar FastAFD.jar -f ./dataset/iris.csv -t 0.1 -s threshold/iris.txt
 ```

 ### Comparative Experiments

 FastRFD are compared to other three discovery methods, `Domino` , `Dime` and `pyro`.
 The source code of Domino can be found [here](https://dast-unisa.github.io/Domino-SW/).
-The source code of Domino can be found [here](https://dastlab.github.io/dime/).
-The source code of Domino can be found [here](https://github.com/HPI-Information-Systems/pyro).
-Other methods can be found in our codes.
+The source code of `Dime` can be found [here](https://dastlab.github.io/dime/).
+The source code of `pyro` can be found [here](https://github.com/HPI-Information-Systems/pyro).

 ## License